trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 [Google have created a comprehensive page detailing the CAMM data format here](https://developers.google.com/streetview/publish/camm-spec#data-format).

 New 360 cameras entering the market all appear to be writing metadata tracks in the in the `camm` format to support easy Google Street View integration.
-The one's I know of so far include:
+The manufacturers I know that are building cameras

-TODO -- ask brian?
+* Pilot
+* Ricoh
+* Insta360
+* Kandao

 If you're manufacturer uses a different standard to this included in this post, good luck!
 And let us know about it...